tlqaksqhr/docs.ko-kr/docs/framework/network-programming/synchronous-server-socket-example.md

         ' Establish the local endpoint for the socket.
         ' Dns.GetHostName returns the name of the
         ' host running the application.
-        Dim ipHostInfo As IPHostEntry = Dns.Resolve(Dns.GetHostName())
+        Dim ipHostInfo As IPHostEntry = Dns.GetHostEntry(Dns.GetHostName())
         Dim ipAddress As IPAddress = ipHostInfo.AddressList(0)
         Dim localEndPoint As New IPEndPoint(ipAddress, 11000)

         ' Create a TCP/IP socket.
-        Dim listener As New Socket(AddressFamily.InterNetwork, _
+        Dim listener As New Socket(ipAddress.AddressFamily, _
             SocketType.Stream, ProtocolType.Tcp)

         ' Bind the socket to the local endpoint and